 Jackfruit canned in syrup is picked at peak ripeness (at its sweetest) then canned in sugary syrup.
 This would create extremely sweet pulled “pork”.

 When making vegan pulled pork, we want a savory, smoky and salty flavor.
 It would be near impossible to hide the sweetness of jackfruit in syrup no matter how much seasoning or salt you try to add.

 Jackfruit canned in syrup is great for dessert, but not for pulled pork.

 Jackfruit in Brine for Vegan Pulled Pork

 I recommend using jackfruit canned in brine for this vegan pulled pork recipe.
-Brine is simply salt water which helps remove much of the sweet flavour from the jackfruit.
+Brine is simply salt water which helps remove much of the sweet flavor from the jackfruit.

-What’s left is a jackfruit with mild flavour that can easily take on the taste of whatever you cook it in.
+What’s left is a jackfruit with mild flavor that can easily take on the taste of whatever you cook it in.

 Most jackfruit canned in brine is young green jackfruit.
-This means the jackfruit isn’t at peak sweetness when picked which is yet another help when making a savoury meal with jackfruit.
+This means the jackfruit isn’t at peak sweetness when picked which is yet another help when making a savory meal with jackfruit.

 There’s also the option of using jackfruit canned in water.
 I’ve personally never used this so can’t comment on how it would work in this recipe.
 This isn’t a product I’ve seen at local stores but is an option if you’re shopping online.